Now You Know: How an E-Bike Works

 Sensor

 An e-bike can come with any of the two types of sensors — speed sensors or torque sensors.
 If equipped with a speed sensor, it’ll immediately engage the motor when pedaling begins.
 This gives you some assistance in pedaling.
-In contrast, the torque sensor is a bit smarter and intuitive in the sense that it provides assistance in a way that matches your speed.
+In contrast, the torque sensor is a bit smarter and intuitive in the sense that it assists in a way that matches your speed.
 This can be incredibly useful when cornering and maneuvering.

 Battery

 The battery can be located anywhere on the bike depending on the vehicle’s size and frame.
-Some bikes have batteries on the lower portion of the frame or on the luggage rack.
+Some bikes have batteries on the lower portion of the frame or the luggage rack.
 A typical e-bike battery takes about six hours to charge and can last for up to 700 charges.
 Batteries of high-end bikes can be charged in around 2 to 4 hours, with their lifespan lasting for about 1,000 charges.
 Bikers usually carry spares when cycling long distances.

 “Typical batteries will give your bicycle a range of 10–40 miles between charges (depending on the terrain) and a top speed of 10-20 mph (which is about the maximum most countries allow for these vehicles by law).
 You can extend the range by pedaling or free-wheeling some of the time,” according to Explain That Stuff.